transformationflow/transformationflow.github.io/docs/reference/bqtools/data/arrays.md

-These functions are used to parse and manipulate and `ARRAY` inputs.
+These functions are used to parse and manipulate `ARRAY` inputs.

 # Functions
 ## **`array_unique_string`**